GSA/ITDB-schema/README.md

 ## IT Collect Documents
 IT Collect How-To Guides and FAQ documents can be found in the [IT Collect Docs](https://github.com/GSA/ITDB-schema/tree/master/IT%20Collect%20Docs) folder in this repository.
 You can expect existing documents to be updated and new guides to be uploaded occasionally.
 We will communicate new document releases with the vendor community.

-## Important Dates for the BY 2023 Pre-Decisional Budget Submission
+## Important Dates for the BY 2024 Budget Submission s

 |  Event  |  Date | Released |
 |:-------------|:-------------:|:---:|